Sarajevo Clock Tower: History

-The tower was constructed by Gazi Husrev-beg, a governor of the area during the Ottoman period.
+The Sarajevo Clock Tower was constructed by Gazi Husrev-beg, a governor of the area during the Ottoman period.
 The earliest known documented mention of the tower dates to the 17th century in a work by Evliya Çelebi.
-It was rebuilt twice, once after fire damage when the city was attacked by Eugene of Savoy in 1697, and in 1762.
+It was rebuilt twice, once after fire damage when the city was attacked by Prince Eugene of Savoy in 1697, and again in 1762.

-In 1874 the clock was replaced by a mechanism made by Gillett & Bland of London.
-The previous Turkish mechanism was moved to the mosque in Vratnik.
+In 1874, the clock was replaced by a mechanism made by Gillett & Bland of London.
+The previous Turkish mechanism was moved to a mosque in the neighbourhood of Vratnik.

-In 1967 the clock was repaired, and the hands and numbers on all four clock faces were gilt.
+In 1967, the clock was repaired, and the hands and numbers on all four clock faces were gilt.

-National monument

-In 2006 the clock tower was declared a national monument by a commission to preserve the country's heritage.
+In 2006, the clock tower was declared a National Monument of Bosnia and Herzegovina by the Commission to Preserve National Monuments of Bosnia and Herzegovina.